Warhammer 40,000: Setting

-As the setting is based on a wargame, the spin-off novels and comic books are mostly war dramas with protagonists who are usually warriors of some sort, the most popular being the Space Marines.
-The Imperium is in a state of total war.
-All its worlds, if not warzones themselves, are heavily burdened by wartime taxation and conscription.
+As the setting is based on a wargame, the spin-off novels and comic books are often war dramas with protagonists being warriors of some sort, the most popular being the Space Marines.
+Otherwise, they tend to be aristocrats of some sort such as Inquisitors, Rogue Traders, or Eldar princes, because only such people have the resources and liberty to have a meaningful impact on a galaxy-spanning setting whose civilisations are mostly autocratic.

-The source of magic in the setting is a parallel universe of supernatural energy known as "the Warp".
-All living creatures with souls are tied to the Warp, but certain individuals called "psykers" have an especially strong link and can manipulate the Warp's energy to work magic.
+The source of magic is a parallel universe of supernatural energy, "the Warp".
+All living things with souls are tied to the Warp, but certain individuals called "psykers" have an especially strong link and can manipulate the Warp's energy to work magic.
 Psykers are generally feared and mistrusted by humans.
-Psykers may possess many dangerous abilities such as mind control, clairvoyance, and pyrokinesis.
+Psykers may have many dangerous abilities such as mind control, clairvoyance, and pyrokinesis.
 Moreover, the Warp is full of predatory creatures that may use a psyker's link to the Warp as a conduit by which to invade realspace.
-But for all the dangers that psykers pose, human civilisation cannot do without them: their telepathic powers provide faster-than-light communication and on the battlefield, they are the best counter to enemy psykers.
+But for all the dangers that psykers pose, human civilisation cannot do without them: their telepathic powers provide faster-than-light communication and they are the best counter to supernatural foes on the battlefield, the latter being The Grey Knights.
 For this reason, the Imperium rounds up any psykers it finds and trains them to control their abilities and resist Warp predators.
 Those who fail or reject this training are executed for the safety of all.
 Those who pass their training are pressed into life-long servitude to the state and are closely monitored for misconduct and spiritual corruption.

 Influences

 Rick Priestley cites J. R. R. Tolkien, H. P. Lovecraft, Dune, Paradise Lost, and 2000 AD as major influences on the setting.

 The Chaos Gods were added to the setting by Bryan Ansell and developed further by Priestley.
 Priestley felt that Warhammer's concept of Chaos, as detailed by Ansell in the supplement Realms of Chaos, was too simplistic and too similar to the works of Michael Moorcock, so he developed it further, taking inspiration from Paradise Lost.
-The story of the Emperor's favored sons succumbing to the temptations of Chaos deliberately parallels the fall of Satan in Paradise Lost.
+The story of the Emperor's favoured sons succumbing to the temptations of Chaos deliberately parallels the fall of Satan in Paradise Lost.
 The religious themes are primarily inspired by the early history of Christianity.
 Daemons in WH40K are the embodiment of human nightmares and dark emotion, given physical form and sentience by the Warp—this idea comes from the 1956 movie Forbidden Planet.
+Chaos carries a lot of influences from H. P. Lovecraft, such as mystical artefacts that drive people insane and secretive cults dedicated to evil gods.

 The Emperor of Man was inspired by various fictional god-kings, such as Leto Atreides II from the novel God Emperor of Dune by Frank Herbert, and King Huon from the Runestaff novels by Michael Moorcock.
-The Emperor's suffering on the Golden Throne for the sake of humanity mirrors the sacrifice of Jesus Christ.